Polish football in the interwar period: Humble beginnings

-The freshly created Federation began, in late 1919, to organize first, historic Championships of Poland.
-This was a difficult task as the country's provinces had for 123 years been divided and had belonged to three different countries.
-Even such seemingly easy detail, as direct rail communication between main Polish cities – Warsaw, Kraków, Lwów, Wilno and Poznań, was virtually non-existent.
-To make matters worse, Poland was from the very beginning involved with wars with almost all neighbors (see: Polish–Soviet War, Polish–Ukrainian War, Polish–Lithuanian War, Great Poland Uprising, Silesian Uprisings, Border conflicts between Poland and Czechoslovakia).
-Considering those conflicts, it is not surprising that in these hectic months sports were not a priority for both fledgling government and Polish nation.
+In late 1919, the newly established federation began organizing the first Championships of Poland.
+This process was complicated because the country's provinces had been divided among three different nations for 123 years, leaving direct rail communication between major cities like Warsaw, Kraków, Lwów, Wilno and Poznań, was virtually non-existent.
+Additionally, Poland was engaged in multiple regional conflicts, including the Polish–Soviet War, Polish–Ukrainian War, Polish–Lithuanian War, Great Poland Uprising, Silesian Uprisings, Border conflicts between Poland and Czechoslovakia.
+Due to these events, organizing national sports was secondary to state stabilization.

 Summer 1920 – unfinished championships

-However, some time in spring of 1920, officials from PZPN decided to organize first championships of the country.
+In spring of 1920, officials from PZPN decided to organize first championships of the country.
 Firstly, the Association divided Poland (whose borders were then not yet determined) into five football districts – Warsaw, Kraków, Poznań, Łódź and Lwów.
 It was planned that in early summer of 1920 teams from these districts would play regional qualifying games and then, five champions would play each other in a central tournament.
 The last games of championships were supposed to take place some time in late October 1920.

 While planning those games, PZPN's officials did not predict that in summer of 1920 Red Army would reach the outskirts of Warsaw, and Poland's fate would be in grave danger (Russian westward offensive of 1918–1919).
 So, under the circumstances, only Western districts of Kraków and Poznań managed to carry out its games.
 Kraków's champion was Cracovia, Poznań's – Warta Poznań.
 Needless to add – Poland national team as such did not yet exist and no international friendlies took place.